ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 1. Using your browser, log into your WordPress site as your sysadmin account and navigate to `localhost:8080/wp-admin/users.php`, where we previously created the user Ryan.
 Examine this page briefly.
 Log out.

-**NOTE:  Look ar the view of the user screen when signed in as sysadmin**
+**NOTE:  Look at the view of the user screen when signed in as sysadmin**
 ![pic](IMAGE/sys.PNG)

 2. Using your browser, log into your Ryan account and attempt to navigate to `localhost:8080/wp-admin/index.php`.
 Note the wording on your Dashboard.

-**NOTE:  Look ar the view of the user screen when signed in as Ryan**
+**NOTE:  Look at the view of the user screen when signed in as Ryan**
 ![pic](IMAGE/ryan.PNG)

 3. Attempt to navigate to `localhost:8080/wp-admin/users.php`.
 Note what you see now.

 ![pic](IMAGE/ry.PNG)
 ![pic](IMAGE/http.PNG)

-Log out in the browser.

 ### Step 3: Using Forms and a Cookie Jar